From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion

-Scalar quantization with dithering scheme is a technique that involves intentionally introducing random noise to an input signal before quantization.
+Scalar quantization with \emph{dithering} is a technique that involves intentionally introducing random noise to an input signal before quantization \cite{gray2002dithered}.
 This method has a well-established presence in both practical applications, where it can lead to more enhanced reconstructions, and theoretical contexts, where it often yields favorable statistical properties of the quantization noise.
 This approach is widely acknowledged and referenced in the literature \cite{schuchman1964dither,vanderkooy1987dither,wagdy1989validity,carbone1997quantitative,ali202012}.
-More recently, dithered quantization has found application and investigation in the realm of high-dimensional structured signal recovery from quantized linear measurements, as demonstrated in various domains, including sparse parameter estimation \cite{dabeer2006signal,thrampoulidis2020generalized}, compressed sensing \cite{xu2020quantized,dirksen2021non,eamaz2023harnessing,dirksen2022sharp,dirksen2020one}, phase retrieval \cite{eamaz2022phase}, covariance recovery \cite{dirksen2022covariance,eamaz2021modified,eamaz2023covariance,eamaz2022covariance,dirksen2023tuning,chen2023high,chen2023parameter} and sampling theory \cite{eamaz2022uno}.
-In this paper, we aim to apply scalar quantization to the matrix completion problem.
+More recently, dithered quantization has found applications in the realm of high-dimensional structured signal recovery from quantized linear measurements, as demonstrated in various domains, including sparse parameter estimation \cite{dabeer2006signal,thrampoulidis2020generalized}, compressed sensing \cite{xu2020quantized,dirksen2021non,eamaz2024harnessing,dirksen2022sharp,dirksen2020one}, phase retrieval \cite{eamaz2022phase}, covariance recovery \cite{dirksen2022covariance,eamaz2021modified,eamaz2023covariance,eamaz2022covariance,dirksen2023tuning,chen2023high,chen2023parameter} and sampling theory \cite{eamaz2022uno}.